 2003 CEO Larry Montgomery becomes the chairman of the board of directors.
 Kohl’s opens 28 stores in California, marking a coast-to-coast presence for the company for the first time in its history.
 The 28 stores are spread over five Southern California counties.
 It also opens stores in San Antonio and continues its Southwest expansion with stores in Arizona and Nevada.

 2004 Kohl's opens 95 stores including five new markets in California, making it the company's largest state with a total of 62 stores.
 By the end of fiscal year 2004, customers are shopping at Kohl's in 40 states through 637 stores.
-Kohl's appeal broadens with the introduction of several new exclusive, private and national brands, like daisy fuentes, Oh Baby by Motherhood® and Laura Ashley Lifestyles.
+Kohl's appeal broadens with the introduction of several new exclusive, private and national brands, like daisy fuentes and Oh Baby by Motherhood®.
 Also, Kohl's, in partnership with Estée Lauder, adds a new department, Beauty, to offer more value in-store.

 2005 Kohl's opens 95 new stores, including its first locations in Florida.
-Kohl's expands their men's offerings with the introduction of Chaps.
+Kohl's expands its men's offerings with the introduction of Chaps.

 2006 Kohl's opens 85 new stores, including its expansion into the Northwest.
-In spring, Kohl's expands its collection of exclusive lines with the introduction of Tony Hawk® and Chaps for women and boys.
+In spring, Kohl's expands its collection of exclusive lines with the introduction of Chaps for women and Tony Hawk® for boys.

 2007 Kohl’s opens 112 new stores.
 In September 2007, Kohl’s introduces the highly anticipated Simply Vera Vera Wang brand and the Food Network™ branded line of home goods.
 Both of these brands are exclusive to Kohl’s.

-2008 Kohl’s introduces Jumping Beans®, a new children’s private brand, and Gold Toe, a national hosiery brand.
-The ELLE™ brand was expanded to an additional 500 stores and is now in all Kohl’s stores nationwide.
-In May, Kohl’s launched the Bobby Flay™ line, an expansion of its Food Network™ relationship.
-In July, Kohl's launched the Abbey Dawn line, a juniors' lifestyle brand that blends authentic rock with a feminine edge, inspired by rock sensation Avril Lavigne.
-In August, Kevin Mansell was named president and chief executive officer, with Larry Montgomery remaining as chairman of the board.
-In Fall, Kohl's launched FILA SPORT®, an elite sportswear brand that includes a full line of active apparel for women, men and children as well as accessories including sport bags and footwear.
+In August, Kevin Mansell is named president and chief executive officer, with Larry Montgomery remaining as chairman of the board.
+In Fall, Kohl's launches FILA SPORT®, an elite sportswear brand that includes a full line of active apparel for women, men and children as well as accessories including sport bags and footwear.
 Kohl's also opens its 1000th store.

 2009 Kohl’s opens its first store in Alaska, expanding presence to 49 states.
 Spring marks the launch of the Dana Buchman and Hang Ten brands.
 Dana Buchman is a modern classic brand in women’s apparel, intimate apparel, accessories and footwear.
 Hang Ten is a California lifestyle collection for young shoppers.
 Mudd launches in juniors' and girls' in time for the back-to-school season.
 LC Lauren Conrad, a contemporary lifestyle brand, launches in the women’s department in 300 Kohl’s stores and Kohls.com.